-This proposed amended provision would not have prevented misleading election advertising in any form other than how-to-vote cards.
-The proposed amendment was based on a recommendation contained in the Electoral Act Review Final Report2 (the 'Electoral Act Review').
+This amended provision would not prevent misleading election advertising in any form other than how-to-vote cards.
+The proposed amendment is based on a recommendation contained in the Electoral Act Review Final Report2 (the 'Electoral Act Review').
 That report notes the Legislative Council had considered reforms to section 196 but found there was insufficient evidence to support changes.3 The Electoral Act Review noted that, in its consultation, there were various reasons presented for amending section 196: